Ohio Steering Committee

 Terry Coyne, Real Estate Broker

 Terry Coyne is a Vice Chairman in the Cleveland office of the commercial real estate services firm, Newmark.
-Over the course of his 25-year career, he has sold or leased more than 2 billion dollars’ worth of real estate around Northeast Ohio.
+Over the course of his 25-year career, he has sold or leased more than 2 billion dollars’ worth of real estate and Northeast Ohio.

 Vic DiGeronimo Jr, Chief Executive Officer at DiGeronimo Companies